LQR471814/x.sjsu-plan-lean/README.md

 # SJSU Academic Plan (Lean)

-Often is the case graduation requirements for many universities are effectively a long list of potentially logical predicates of non-uniform structure.
+Graduation requirements for many universities are often a long list of logical predicates of non-uniform structure.

-Due to the complexity of academic policy, there exists a meaningful gap between the academic plans policy allows for and the actual plans students will make.
-This is supposedly where academic advisors, experts on policy, come in, but advisors are frequently stretched thin during course registration times precisely due to the complexity of policy.
+Due to the complexity of academic policy, there may exist a meaningful gap between what school policy allows for and the actual plans students make.
+This is supposedly where academic advisors, experts on policy, come in, but advisors are frequently stretched thin during course registration times.

-As such, one may think of building an automated policy-based checking program to help the student build their academic plan and to catch errors before they happen.
-However, there is a reason why these programs are not more widespread, and that is largely due to the fact that academic policy contains many "edge-case" structures.
-See the following:
+As such, one may think of building an automated policy-based checking program to help a student build their academic plan and to catch errors before they happen.
+However, there is reason why these programs are not more widespread, and that is largely due to the fact that academic policy contains many "edge-case" structures.
+Consider the following:

 It may be tempting to model the pre-requisites and co-requisites of a course as simple sets of courses.
-However, then you may end up with a line in the course catalog stating:
+However, you may end up finding a line in the course catalog like:

 > CMPE major: CMPE 126 (C- or better); SE major: CS 46B (C- or
 > better); other majors: CMPE 30, and MATH 32 or MATH 32H (C- or